cbrwx/lstm_crypto_predictor/README.md

 LSTM Bitcoin Price Prediction

-- This repository contains a script for training an LSTM model to predict the future closing prices of Bitcoin using historical data.The model is trained on data of Bitcoin prices obtained from Yahoo Finance.
+- This repository contains a script for training an LSTM model to predict the future closing prices of Bitcoin using historical data.
+The model is trained on data of Bitcoin prices obtained from Yahoo Finance.

 Prerequisites